Support for SalutetheNHS

 Safety for everyone

 - We introduced social distancing measures in stores and we filmed a new ad with Tesco colleagues summarising them.
-The new measure include:
+The new measures include:

 - Floor markings in our car parks will help you to maintain safe distances when queuing.